MaestSi/MetONTIIME/README.md

 ./install.sh
 ```

-A conda environment named _MetONTIIME_env_ is created, where seqtk, porechop, pycoQC and qiime2-2019.7 are installed.
+A conda environment named _MetONTIIME_env_ is created, where seqtk, porechop, pycoQC, NanoFilt and qiime2-2019.7 are installed.
 Then, you can open the **config_MinION_mobile_lab.R** file with a text editor and set the variables _PIPELINE_DIR_ and _MINICONDA_DIR_ to the value suggested by the installation step.

 ## Usage